Shibuya Station 101

 Looking at the maps above, you can see many exits, but these are the ones worth noting:

 1. The Hachiko Mae Exit (North Side): This gate is the most popular exit gate at Shibuya Station, named after the famous story of the dog, Hachiko.
 If you’re not aware of this story, you can brush up on it here.
 But today, both the dog and professor are buried in Aoyama Cemetery.

 Today, the statue stands here outside of the exit next to the green tourist information bus.
-It’s often surrounded by young people and is used as a meeting point because you cannot miss it.
+Often surrounded by young people and used as a meeting point, you cannot miss it.
 This is the exit that I recommend taking.
 It opens up to Shibuya Crossing.
 You can also easily reach the Tokyu Department Store from here.

 2. Central Gate Exit 2F: From here, you can access to the Shibuya Mark City Shopping Mall & Keio Inokashira Line.
 Here’s a reference of the list of shops, restaurants, & hotels located in The Mark City.
 Also, on the 5F of the Mark City is Highway Buses which have easy bookable tours and day trips.

 3. South / New South Gates: This is primarily for those taking the JR Saikyo & JR Yamanote Lines as well as the Narita Express (see the info video below).